 Puget Sound is a fjord-like estuary that stretches from Hood Canal to north of Admiralty Inlet.
+Industrial and maritime activities and their influences are not restricted to the nearshore environment adjacent to the study area but have regional impacts due to water circulation in Puget Sound.
 Freshwater flows influence water circulation in this portion of Puget Sound.
 Two main freshwater bodies flow into Puget Sound in the study area, the Green/Duwamish River, which enters Elliott Bay, and the Cedar River (Lake Washington drainage basin), which flows into the Sound through Lake Washington and the Ship Canal.